 It may surprise you to learn that mushrooms account for an astonishing 25% of the Earth’s total biomass.
 92% of all plants are dependent upon mushrooms for their survival.
 40% of all pharmaceuticals contain some form of mushroom.
 And, quite incredibly, 85% of human RNA and 50% of human DNA is shared with fungi.

 Often referred to as the “Forgotten Kingdom”, mushrooms have been used throughout thousands of years for their nutritional and medicinal values.
 The modern practice of extracting beneficial compounds from plants started in 1928 when Alexander Flemming discovered penicillin.
 Since then, dozens of beneficial compounds have been discovered, identified, and extracted or synthesized from mushrooms, leading to many potential applications in health sciences.

 Recently, they have become very popular as powders we add to lattes, smoothies, and vegetable stir-fry recipes.
 Although not a cure-all, mushrooms are excellent as a ‘preventive’ remedy.
 That is consistent with the main purpose of taking dietary supplements.

 Controversy over medicinal mushroom extracts

 The main controversy of the mushroom extracts industry is the prevalent use of mycelium content, which is to a mushroom what the root is to a tree.
 The beneficial effects of mushrooms are related to a whole fruiting body and not just to a part of it.
-To make a profit vast majority of mushroom producers speed-up the production process by standardizing to “polysaccharides” instead of “β-Glucans” content.
+To make a profit vast majority of mushroom producers speed up the production process by standardizing “polysaccharides” instead of “β-Glucans” content.

 If you’re searching for a mushroom supplement, you want to look for manufacturers that offer 100% organic whole-fruiting body mushroom extracts.
 Like the Nammex brand offer.